wing5wong/artisan-whs-static/source/_courses/SOE0.md

   from performance in SOCE course (Year 9 course).
 invitation_only: true
 ---
 To provide students with knowledge and skills required for future studies in Social Science.
+Financial planning and systems of government are explored along with human rights and social justice.
+Resource use and environmental issues are examined from different perspectives.
 To provide students an extension course in Social Sciences as an alternative to SOC0.